Free Preschool Locations & Star Ratings

 Great Start Readiness Program (GSRP): State-Funded Program

-The Great Start Readiness Program’s purpose is to provide an atmosphere that encourages social, emotional, physical, cognitive, and creative growth and development of the child.
-The program follows the guidelines within that of the GSRP, and the State of Michigan’s daycare licensing, to ensure the best overall learning experience for the child as a whole.
-Required qualified adult to child ratio for daycare establishments is 1:10, whereas the requirement is 1:8 (one adult for every 8 children).
+The Great Start Readiness Program’s purpose is to provide an atmosphere that encourages the social, emotional, physical, cognitive, and creative growth and development of the child.
+The program follows the guidelines of the GSRP and the State of Michigan’s daycare licensing, to ensure the best overall learning experience for the child as a whole.
+The required qualified adult-to-child ratio for daycare establishments is 1:10, whereas most of our locations are still doing 1:8!

-Programs are for the next levels of income above Head Start.
-They provide less home-to-school services than Head Start due to less staff.
-Most of the locations are in Elementary School buildings at this time.
+Programs are ALL levels of income above Head Start.
+Most of the locations are in Elementary School buildings, with one program operating within a daycare center.

 LOOKING FOR A DAYCARE or OTHER PRESCHOOL OPTIONS?